-(This credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an IEP or 504 plan.)
+(This credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an IEP or Section 504 plan.

-2. Online course substitutions may be one of the following:

-a.
-The student's completion of a course in which the student earned a nationally recognized Industry Certification in information technology that is identified on the CAPE Industry Certification Funding List. (§ 1008.44, F.S.) b.
-The student's passage of the information technology certification examination pursuant to § 1008.44, F.S., without enrollment in or completion of the corresponding course or courses. (§ 1003.4282(4), F.S.)

-c.
-Passage of an online content assessment, without enrollment in or completion of the corresponding courses, as applicable, by which the student demonstrates skills and competency in locating information and applying technology for instructional purposes. (§ 1003.4282(4), F.S.)

-3. Career & Technical Education (CTE)

-Up to two (2) mathematics credits (MA) and one (1) equally rigorous science (EQ) credit toward high school graduation for a student receiving a passing score on an industry certification examination.
-Only one substitution per industry certification attained is allowed. (§ 1003.4282, F.S.)
+- c.
+Completion of two years in a Reserve Officer Training Corps class (including a significant component of drills) will satisfy the one-credit requirement in physical education and the one-credit requirement in performing arts.
+(This credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an IEP or Section 504 plan.) - 2.
+Online course substitutions may be one of the following: - a.
+The student's completion of a course in which the student earned a nationally recognized Industry Certification in information technology that is identified on the CAPE Industry Certification Funding List.
+(Section 1008.44, F.S.) - b.
+The student's passage of the information technology certification examination pursuant to Section 1008.44, F.S., without enrollment in or completion of the corresponding course or courses.
+(Section 1003.4282(4), F.S.) - c.
+Passage of an online content assessment, without enrollment in or completion of the corresponding courses, as applicable, by which the student demonstrates skills and competency in locating information and applying technology for instructional purposes.
+(Section 1003.4282(4), F.S.) - 3.
+Career & Technical Education (CTE) Up to two (2) mathematics credits (MA) and one (1) equally rigorous science (EQ) credit toward high school graduation for a student receiving a passing score on an industry certification examination.
+Only one substitution per industry certification attained is allowed.
+(Section 1003.4282, F.S.)

-F REMEDIATION
+G.REMEDIATION

-Students who score at Level 1 or Level 2 on FSA English/Language Arts (ELA) assessments, may, if offered, enroll in and complete a remedial course or a content area course in which remediation strategies are incorporated into course content delivery the following year.
+Students who score at Level 1 or Level 2 on FCAT Reading 2.0/FSA, statewide, standardized English Language Arts assessments, may, if offered, enroll in and complete a remedial course or a content area course in which remediation strategies are incorporated into course content delivery the following year.

-For each year in which a student scores at Level 1 or Level 2 on the state mathematics assessment, the student may receive remediation the following year.
+For each year in which a student scores at Level 1 or Level 2 on the state mathematics assessment, the student must receive remediation the following year.
 Remediation may occur through applied, integrated, or combined courses.

-G. GRADE FORGIVENESS
+H.GRADE FORGIVENESS

 Students who have made a grade of "D" or "F" in a required course may replace the grade with a grade of "C" or higher earned subsequently in the same or comparable course.
 Students who have made a grade of "D" or "F" in an elective course must replace the grade with a grade of "C" or higher earned subsequently by retaking the same or comparable course or another course.
 Credit recovery programs may be used for this purpose.
 The only exception to this forgiveness policy shall be made for a student in the middle grades who takes any course for high school credit and earns a grade of "C", "D", or "F".
-In such cases, the policy will allow the replacement of the grade with a grade of "C" or above earned subsequently in the same or comparable course. (§ 1003.4282(5), F.S.)
+In such cases, the policy will allow the replacement of the grade with a grade of "C" or above earned subsequently in the same or comparable course.
+(Section 1003.4282(5), F.S.)
 In all cases of grade forgiveness, only the new grade shall be used in the calculation of the student's grade point average.
 Any course grade not replaced according to this policy must be included in the calculation of the cumulative grade point average required for graduation.